y1zhou/knowledge-base/content/series/time-series/6-decomposition-and-smoothing/index.md

 The `decompose()` function in R can be used for both additive and multiplicative models.
 The `type` parameter can be specified as `"additive"` or `"multiplicative"`.
 Note that the seasonal span for a series needs to be defined using the `freq` parameter in the `ts()` function.

 The following example uses the dataset of quarterly beer production in Australia from 1956 to 1973.
 Data for the first 18 years are used to demonstrate the functions.
-The decomposed series looks like this[^beer-prod-r]:
+The series looks like this after additive decomposition[^beer-prod-r]:

-{{< figure src="ausbeer_decomp.png" caption="Seasonally decomposed Australian beer production." numbered="true" >}}
+{{< figure src="ausbeer_decomp_add.png" caption="Seasonally decomposed Australian beer production." numbered="true" >}}

 [^beer-prod-r]: R code for generating the figure: